btclaw/btclaw-miner/docs/PROTOCOL.md

 | **NEXUS**  | **Witness + OP_RETURN, interlocked** | **No. Full node only.** |

 NEXUS is the first protocol that requires **both layers simultaneously**, with each layer containing the SHA-256 hash of the other.
 No existing tool — ord, rune cli, or any web minter — can construct this transaction.
 Only the NEXUS Reactor can.

+NEXUS minting requires verifiable access to raw Bitcoin block data and deterministic reconstruction of multi-round proofs, effectively binding mint eligibility to full-node-equivalent data capabilities rather than mere key ownership.
+Forgery of a valid proof without access to authentic block data is computationally infeasible, as it would require replicating Bitcoin's block-level data integrity.

 NEXUS defines three on-chain operations, each using the appropriate data layer(s):